Cardiac Hypertrophy

 Definition

-Cardiac hypertrophy is a condition where the muscles of the heart thicken, making it harder for the heart to pump blood effectively.
+Cardiac is a condition where the muscles of the heart thicken, making it harder for the heart to pump blood effectively.
 In this article, we’ll explore the different types of cardiac hypertrophy, its common causes, symptoms, diagnostic tests, and various treatment options, including drugs.
 We aim to provide simple and clear explanations to enhance your understanding of this condition.

 Types of Cardiac Hypertrophy